waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Route 42:** Path to Mahogany Town blocked by water (needs SURF).
 - **Goldenrod Underground:** Locked door at (18, 6) is unsolved.
 - **Route 40/41 Water Route:** Confirmed dead end.
 Multiple pathfinding attempts to the west failed, blocked by a buoy maze.
+- **Battle Tower:** The receptionist at (7, 6) on BattleTower1F stated that only three Pokémon may be entered.
+This is a confirmed prerequisite.

 ## 5. Untested Assumptions
 - **Azalea Gym:** The statues at the entrance might be switches.
 Alt: They do nothing, and the puzzle is floor-based or involves trainer interaction order.